Magnet & Choice Schools

 If the residence address is 2 or more miles from the school, transportation will be provided.

-Once I received my letter or phone call of acceptance, what is my next step?
+Once I received my email of acceptance or alert through the Parent Portal, what is my next step?

 If I move into another magnet zone after I’ve been accepted, what happens?